arivictor/arivictor.github.io/_drafts/01-event-storming-contexts.md

 In our social media example, we discovered that user blocking isn't just about preventing future interactions - it also requires cleaning up existing relationships.
 This policy-driven approach will become the foundation for our implementation in the following parts.

 The events and contexts we've identified provide the vocabulary and boundaries for building a robust, maintainable system that accurately reflects the business needs.

----

-**Next:** [Part 2 - Entities and Value Objects](/courses/02-entities-value-objects/) - Learn to represent the ubiquitous language in code using events to derive attributes and build robust domain models.